hayapy88/mern-contact-form-email/README.md

 Backend: The backend will be running on http://localhost:4000 (or whichever port you set).

-# API's
+# API Endpoints

-GET /api/v1/inquiries/ - Create an inquiry
+GET /api/v1/inquiries/ - Create an inquiry and send an Email

+---

+You can post a request with the following three values.
+'''
+{
+"name": "Your Test Name",
+"email": "youremail@test.com",
+"message": "Hi, this is a test email."
+}
+'''

 # Future Improvements